 Introduction - Media Directory

-One good solution is to use Dropbox.
-You can sign up for a free account and you get 2GB of personal storage.
-You can use the web interface, or install a great client on your computer to make it easy to transfer files to.
-(See Dropbox section below.)
+Dropbox is a great way to store your media files for any scenario.
+You can sign up for a free account and you get 2GB of personal cloud storage.
+You can use their web interface, or install their client on your computer to make it easy to transfer files to Dropbox's server.

 The final step is to get the URL of your folder.
 Dropbox makes it easy to get the URL of a file inside the folder, so let's do that first: